dmy/elm-raspberry-pi/README.md

 Built on Raspberry Pi 4 Model B with Raspbian GNU/Linux 10 (32 bits).

 Tested on:
-* Raspberry Pi 4 Raspbian GNU/Linux 10.
+* Raspberry Pi 4 Model B with Raspbian GNU/Linux 10.

 *Please report any success or failure on others ARM platforms.*